 All the reserves have the Big 5 animals and whilst some are located alongside the N2 highway, the reserves are so large you leave the traffic noise behind as you drive into the bushveld.

 The Addo Elephant National Park is the best known park that is open to visitors on a day-safari basis.
 You can choose to drive in your own car or book for one of the park-run guided safaris that depart throughout the day from the main gate.
-These are on a shared basis in the park safari vehicles are will almost certainly allow you access to more areas and better game viewing.
-The park is famous for its elephants but is home to the Big 5.
+These are on a shared basis in the park’s safari vehicles, and will almost certainly give you access to more remote areas and better game viewing.
+The park is most famous for its elephants but is home to the Big 5.